Weights to Code: Extracting Interpretable Algorithms from the Discrete Transformer: Experiments

 \item \textbf{Exact Recovery of Non-Linear Identities.} For tasks requiring non-linear logic, the extraction methodology successfully identifies algebraically equivalent expressions rather than merely producing approximate fits.
 For instance, in the \texttt{parity\_last2} task ($x_t \oplus x_{t-1}$) with binary inputs $x \in \{0, 1\}$, simplifying the extracted expressions (Figure~\ref{fig:parity_last2}) yields $y_t = x_t + x_{t-1} - 2 x_t x_{t-1}$, which is an exact algebraic formulation of the parity operation.
 For \texttt{maximum\_prev2} and \texttt{minimum\_prev2} tasks, simplifying the extracted expressions in Figure~\ref{fig:code_comparison} reveals a piecewise-linear implementation of conditional computation via ReLU operations: $\max(x_t, x_{t-1}) = x_{t-1} + \text{ReLU}(x_t - x_{t-1})$ and $\min(x_t, x_{t-1}) = x_{t-1} - \text{ReLU}(x_{t-1} - x_t)$.
 This demonstrates the capability to reverse-engineer black-box neural computations into explicit algebraic forms equivalent to logical operations.

-\item \textbf{Modeling Continuous Dynamics.} Owing to its inherent model design, our framework offers a clear advantage over prior symbolic synthesis approaches.
+\item \textbf{Modeling Continuous Dynamics.} Owing to its inherent model design, our framework offers a distinct qualitative advantage over prior symbolic synthesis approaches in terms of broader applicability.
 MIPS, in particular, relies on discrete latent-state abstractions and is therefore not directly applicable to floating-point data types.
 In contrast, the Discrete Transformer natively operates on continuous variables, allowing the extracted programs to preserve real-valued intermediate computations rather than forcing discretization.
 This distinction enables the extraction of algorithms that capture continuous dynamics in tasks such as \texttt{exponential\_moving\_average} and \texttt{free\_fall\_height}, substantially broadening the scope of mechanistic-interpretability-based program synthesis.

 \end{itemize}